Jonathan Lindsey

 Jonathan Lindsey is an American politician who currently represents Michigan's 17th Senate district in the Michigan Senate.
 He was elected in the 2022 Michigan Senate election.
 He is a member of the Republican Party.

+Biography

+Lindsey grew up in rural Branch County.
+He graduated from Bronson High School and went on to attend Yale University, where he earned a Bachelor of Arts degree in political science.
+He then enlisted in the U.S. Army.
+Lindsey is married to Allison Laffer, daughter of economist Art Laffer.
+They have three children together.

 Michigan Senate

 Lindsey ran for 17th in the 2022 Michigan Senate election as a Republican.
 He won the primary against Kim LaSata with 61.4% of the vote and the general election against Democrat Scott Starr with 65.4% of the vote.
+On June 26 2025 the Michigan senator suggested members refer to the President of the United States as Daddy Trump.
+Another senator then reminded him of the meaning of Daddy in other communities.